pablodecm/paper-inferno/paper/paper.md

 # Introduction

-Simulator-based inference is currently at the core of many scientific fields, such as population genetics, epidemiology or experimental particle physics.
+Simulator-based inference is currently at the core of many scientific fields, such as population genetics, epidemiology, and experimental particle physics.
-In many cases, the implicit generative procedure defined in the simulation is stochastic and/or lacks a tractable probability density
+In many cases the implicit generative procedure defined in the simulation is stochastic and/or lacks a tractable probability density
 $p(\boldsymbol{x}| \boldsymbol{\theta})$, where
 $\boldsymbol{\theta} \in \mathcal{\Theta}$
 is the vector of model parameters.
-Given some experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for many of these disciplines is statistical inference on a subset of model parameter
+Given some experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for these disciplines is statistical inference on a subset of model parameter
 $\boldsymbol{\omega} \in \mathcal{\Omega} \subseteq \mathcal{\Theta}$.
 This can be approached via likelihood-free inference